How YOUR Social Media Can Affect Your Car Wreck Claim

 Navigating Social Media with Legal Guidance From George Bush Law

-Practical Social Media Tips After A Car Accident
+Practical Social Media Tips After A Car Wreck

 1. Go Dark if Possible: Consider taking a hiatus from social media while your claim is pending.
 This eliminates the risk of posts being misinterpreted.